ncavasin/high_scale_branching_strategy/README.md

   - On pipe success, new testing version will be deployed to the environment.
     - ``master`` branch semver tagging will be automated.

+---

+### Demoing the flow

+Below is a diagram of how this strategy would work in every different situation.

+Pay attention on where branched reach end-of-life as well as to when is ``release`` branch merged against ``master``.

 <img src="https://bitbucket.org/cavasinnicolas/gitflow/raw/cee38eaf98d3fdc2c02b51e3d7d6024112214d17/imgs/branching_strategy-demo.png" alt="Branching strategy demo" width="10" height="10;"/>

+---

 ## Branch protection rules